 The research is clear: simpler behaviors become habits faster.
 If your goal is to exercise daily, don’t start with an hour-long gym session.
 Start with putting on your workout clothes.
 Or doing five push-ups.
 Or walking around the block.
 Make it so easy you can’t say no.

-This is the core of the Two-Minute Rule from Atomic Habits: scale the habit down until it takes less than two minutes to start.
+This is the core of the Two-Minute Rule from the 4 Laws of Behavior Change: scale the habit down until it takes less than two minutes to start.
 Once the behavior is automatic, you can build complexity on top of it.

 Don’t Aim for Perfect — Aim for Consistent